edgedb/edgedb-python/docs/api/asyncio_client.rst

             await tx.execute("INSERT User { name := 'Don' }")

-Note that we execute queries on the ``tx`` object in the above example, rather than on the original connection pool ``client`` object.
+Note that we execute queries on the ``tx`` object in the above example, rather than on the original ``client`` object.

+The ``tx`` object stores a connection acquired from the pool, so that all queries can be executed on the same connection in the same transaction.
+Transaction start is lazy. ``async for tx`` or ``async with tx`` won't acquire the connection and start the transaction.
+It's only done when executing the first query on the ``tx`` object.
+That connection is pinned to the ``tx`` object even when a reconnection is needed, until leaving the final ``async with`` transaction block.

 The ``transaction()`` API guarantees that: